maksimillian1/Jupita-Agent-Web-Typescript/README.md

 agent.dump("Hello", 3, MessageType.Client, true)
 ```

-Currently, no data logged into the console, because you did not define a listener.
-You can define it like this:
+Currently, as there is no data logged into the console (as you did not define a listener), you may define as per below;

 ```
 agent.dump("Hello", 3, MessageType.Client, true, {